makinacorpus/DbToolsBundle/docs/content/anonymization/essentials.md

 you to [create your own *Custom Anonymizers*](./custom-anonymizers).

 ::: tip
-You can list all available *Anonymizers* with `console db-tools:anonymization:list` command.
+You can list all available *Anonymizers* with `php bin/console db-tools:anonymization:list` command.
 :::